Jon Berti Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in MLB.

-- The Phillies have the 11th-ranked team ERA across all league pitching staffs (4.02).
+- The Phillies' 4.01 team ERA ranks 10th among all MLB pitching staffs.

-- Phillies pitchers combine to give up 156 home runs (1.1 per game), the ninth-fewest in the league.
+- Phillies pitchers combine to allow 159 home runs (1.1 per game), the 10th-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.